Investment Management Research Workshop

 To maximise learning, delegates are provided with pre-reading aimed at boosting their knowledge and getting them thinking about the issues to be addressed in the program.
 The preparation is assumed prior knowledge.

-After the live program, delegates' learning continues.
+After the face-to-face program, delegates' learning continues.
 The presentations are webcast on portfolioconstructionforum.edu.au – a page per presentation featuring the sync'd video and slides, podcast, slides and paper(s) - so delegates can revisit the sessions they attended and review their key takeouts.

 INVESTMENT MANAGEMENT RESEARCH WORKSHOP 2018